corndog2000/TallyArbiter/readme.md

 # Based on [Joseph Adams' TallyArbiter](https://github.com/josephdadams/TallyArbiter).
-Modified for use with ESP32 and http webhooks.
+Modified for use with ESP32 and native http webhooks.

 # Tally Arbiter
 Tally Arbiter was written by Joseph Adams and is distributed under the MIT License.